 A Ghanaian application is not complete without examination results; admissions decisions should never be based on transcripts alone, because these do not paint the complete picture and are easily forged.
 Never process an admissions decision until you have received and verified SSCE (or A-Level) results.
 Ghanaian applicants must submit photocopies of their "Senior Secondary School Certificate Examination Statement of Results" bearing an original signature and stamp from their Head of School.
 The Statement of Results is computer-generated and bears the name of the school, school number, name of candidate, index number (9 digits), the date of exam (month and year), the names of subjects taken, grades, and interpretation.
 You should not demand that students send you their original SSCE Statements of Results, because students are given only one copy, and duplicates are not issued.
 If you have any reason to doubt the authenticity of this document, confirm it through WAECDirect.
 A recently developed online system, instant and reliable, WAECDirect enables students to give educational institutions access to their official results here.

 Request that the student send you a PIN number that they purchase for the equivalent of $3 (from any WAEC regional office or post office), go to the website, enter the PIN and the examination information (date and index number), and you will retrieve a printable copy of their WAEC results.
-WAECDirect works for all SSCE results in Ghana from 1993-2004.
+WAECDirect works for all SSCE results in Ghana beginning in 1993.

 Testing: All major standardized tests (SAT, GRE, GMAT, TOEFL) in Ghana require presentation of a passport or driver's license as identification, making identity theft rare although still possible especially with the non-computerized SAT.
 In general, students who take a standardized test in the course of the admissions process are considered more serious, more willing to apply themselves and rise to the occasion.